 The Ecological Management Programme aims to ensure that "The ecological components and processes of NNP and its dispersal area are understood, restored and conserved, and threats to the park's key ecological features are reduced".
-In order to achieve this aim, the programme identifies 8 conservation targets that represent the most important ecological features in the park, their management needs, and the major threats to these features.
+In order to achieve this aim, the programme identifies 7 conservation targets that represent the most important ecological features in the park, their management needs, and the major threats to these features.
 This information then provides the foundation for developing the programme's objectives and management actions.
-The eight conservation targets identified for the NNP are:
+The seven conservation targets identified for the NNP are:

-- 1. Black Rhino
+- 1. Black Rhino;

-- 2. Migratory species
+- 2. Migratory species;

-- 3. Large Carnivores
+- 3. Large Carnivores;

-- 4. Masai Giraffe

-- 5. Wooded grassland and open grassland
+- 4. Wooded grassland and open grassland;

-- 6. Open low shrubland
+- 5. Open low shrubland;

-- 7. Highland dry Forest
+- 6. Highland dry Forest;

-- 8. River systems and wetlands
+- 7. River systems and wetlands.

 The identification and ranking of the threats to the NNP's conservation targets and their Key Ecological Attributes provides the basis for the development of the Ecological Management Programme's management objectives and actions.
 Objectives have been developed to address the clusters of threats.
-Four objectives have been developed addressing threats to the NNP's threatened large mammals (covering conservation targets: black rhino, large carnivores, wildlife migratory species, and Masai giraffe); addressing crosscutting threats to the NNP's most important habitats (covering conservation targets: Wooded grassland and open grassland); and addressing threats to targets that rely on habitats beyond the NNP boundary for sustenance (covering conservation target: river systems and wetlands).
+Four objectives have been developed addressing threats to the NNP's threatened large mammals (covering conservation targets: black rhino, large carnivores, and wildlife migratory species); addressing crosscutting threats to the NNP's most important habitats (covering conservation targets: Wooded grassland and open grassland); and addressing threats to targets that rely on habitats beyond the NNP boundary for sustenance (covering conservation target: river systems and wetlands).

-The top ten priority actions under the ecological management programme are:
+The priority actions under the ecological management programme are:

-- 1. Manage and enhance Black rhino population in accordance with the Black Rhino Action Plan 2017-2021: - 2.
+- 1. Manage and enhance Black rhino population in accordance with the Black Rhino Action Plan 2017-2021; - 2.
 Maintain rhino population below the determined ecological carrying capacity; - 3.
 Enhance lion conservation and management; improve management of dispersing species; and minimise threats to the Masai Giraffe and its habitats; - 4.
 Develop and implement a prescribed Fire Management Plan; - 5.
 Undertake mineral supplementation; - 6.
 Design and implement a grass mowing pilot scheme to maintain short grass lawns; - 7.
-Control invasive and alien plants; - 8.
-Develop alternative water sources for wildlife inside the NNP; - 9.
-Support establishment of Water Resource Users Associations(WRUAs) to control water use and pollution; and - 10.
-Strengthen the capacity of the NNP research station
+Rehabilitate and restore degraded habitats - 8.
+Establish a buffer zone on the southern park boundary and link the park with Ngong Road Forest - 9.
+Develop alternative water sources for wildlife inside the NNP; - 10.
+Support establishment of Water Resource Users Associations(WRUAs) to control water use and pollution; and - 11.
+Strengthen the capacity of the NNP research station.